waifuai/quantum-circuit-optimization/README.md

 # Quantum Circuit Optimization

-This repository contains code and resources for exploring quantum circuit optimization using both classical and quantum machine learning techniques.
-The project aims to leverage the power of machine learning to discover more efficient quantum circuits for various tasks.
+This repository focuses on quantum circuit data generation (using Cirq) and circuit optimization using the Google Gemini API (model: gemini-2.5-flash-preview-04-17) via in-context learning.
+All classical neural network and local model code has been removed for simplicity and clarity.

 ## Project Structure

-The project is organized into three main directories:

-*   **`data-generation`**: Tools for generating datasets of random quantum circuits.
+- **data-generation/**: Tools for generating datasets of random quantum circuits using Cirq.
-*   **`model-training`**:  Code for training classical and quantum machine learning models for circuit optimization.
-*   **`sql`**: Historical SQL queries (no longer actively used) from an earlier, cloud-based phase of the project.
+- **model-training/**: Contains code for optimizing quantum circuits via the Google Gemini API.

 ### `data-generation`